Abhishek-Bhatti/Modified-ARMA-Model-Implementation-for-Price-Prediction/README.md

 # Modified-ARMA-Model-Implementation-for-Price-Prediction
-This repository contains an implementation of a modified ARMA model, and is used to predict the prices of various publicly-traded stocks.
+I implemented an **Adaptive ARMA** (Auto-Regressive Moving Average) model to predict prices of publicly-traded stocks.

+While normal ARMA finds values for Phi and Eta once after iterating through the entire database, here, these parameters were restructured to undergo a stochastic gradient-descent with every new data instance they saw.

+This significantly improved prediction accuracy as compared to the ARMA, ARIMA and even SARIMA models, and gave roughly 95% accuracy in testing.